Juniper Journal

 • Incorporating ‘fun’ foods into your diet

-• Prioritising healthy snacks like unbuttered popcorn, slices of hard cheese or high-protein or Greek-style yoghurt.
+• Prioritising healthy snacks like unbuttered popcorn, slices of hard cheese or high-protein Greek-style yoghurt.

 There is also a handy exercise you might want to try when you’re experiencing cravings, which can help you pinpoint if you’re hungry or if it’s simply a pesky craving.

 To start, choose a neutral food to test yourself — for example, a piece of fruit for something sweet or rice crackers for savoury.
 If you are willing to eat it, it might be real hunger.
-If you’re not interested at all and you’re wanting something else, it’s most likely a craving.
+If you’re not interested at all and you want something else, it’s most likely a craving.

 The point of this exercise isn’t to challenge your cravings every single time.
 If your cravings will not go away, it’s completely fine to give in to them once in a while.
 Listen to your body, as it knows best.